 Our Story

-Kristin Hinkle Trainor is the artist behind 10-ton goldfish designs, a bespoke jewelry and wearable art studio in Newington, CT.
-Classically trained under renowned artist Leonard Urso at the prestigious School for American Craftsmen at RIT, and Pierre Schlevogt at the Fachhochschule fur Gestaltung in Schwaebisch Gmuend, Germany, Kristin creates “fun & funky jewelry for EVERY body”
+Kristin is also the artist behind 10-ton goldfish designs, a bespoke jewelry and wearable art studio in Newington, CT.
+Classically trained under renowned artist Leonard Urso at the prestigious School for American Craftsmen at RIT, and Pierre Schlevogt at the Fachhochschule fur Gestaltung in Schwaebisch Gmuend, Germany, Kristin creates “fun & funky jewelry for EVERY body”.

 From simple explorations in line and form out of Sterling Silver and 14k gf, to playful explosions of color and contrast with non-traditional materials like recycled glass, anodized aluminum and hard enameled wire, there truly is something for everyone in her many collections.
 Her work can currently be found in boutiques, galleries, and shops around New England and the front range in Colorado.